 Blend Composition | 100% Sagrantino

 Our Sagrantino was hand-picked and destemmed into a small open-top fermentor.
-The must was gently punched down throughout the 13-day maceration.
-The fermented wine went into once-used French oak barrels for 18 months maturation before bottling without fining or filtration.
+The must was gently punched down throughout the 14-day maceration.
+The fermented wine went into once-used French oak barrels for 18 months maturation before bottling.

 - Matt Reid, Winemaker